himanshup/creatify/README.md

 ![Image 1](https://raw.githubusercontent.com/himanshup/spotify-playlist-creator/master/screenshots/img1.png)

-Playlist Creator is a web app where users can create Spotify playlists.
-Created using React and Node.js.
+Playlist Creator is a web app for creating Spotify playlists.
+Created using [Spotify Web API](https://developer.spotify.com/documentation/web-api/), React, and Node.js.

 View it here https://playlistcreator.herokuapp.com/.
 You must be signed in to search for artists and create playlists.